albertattard/java-boot-camp/docs/11-collections/01-arrays/00-index.md

 }
 ```

-The above example creates a two-dimensional array, a matrix, and iterate over each element.

-Output
+The above example, a simplified version of multidimensional array iteration, prints the following.

 ```bash
 a[0][0]=1